Coley Park: History

 By 1727 the estate was heavily indebted, and was sold by William Vachell to Colonel Richard Thompson, who had made his money as a merchant in Jamaica before retiring to the UK in 1711.
-The property passed to Thompson's daughters, Anne and Frances, when he died in 1736, and they sold it to William Chamberlayne in 1792.
+The property passed to Thompson's daughters, Jane, Frances and Anne, when he died in 1736.
+The property was divided among the sisters in 1748 on the occasion of Anne's marriage, and Jane was given the House and Park.
+On the death of Jane, and subsequently her sister Frances in 1791 the House was inherited by Anne who sold it to William Chamberlayne in 1792 (although she retained the Manor of Whitley which had come with the property).
 Chamberlayne's son, also named William, in turn sold the estate to Thomas Bradford in 1802.
 Bradford resold the property the same year to John McConnell.